Mark Taylor (rugby union, born 1951): Rugby career

-Taylor also played in England for Wasps in the late 1970s and early 1980s, captaining the club in the 1980–81, 1981-82 and 1982–83 seasons, although he was ruled out of the final season by injury.
+After the 1978 tour of Britain and Ireland Taylor stayed and played in England for Wasps captaining the club in the 1980–81, 1981-82 and 1982–83 seasons, although he was ruled out of the final season by injury.
 In his first season as captain the Rothmans Rugby Yearbook stated that his "outspoken captaincy paid dividends for Wasps, who had their best season for twenty years".
 Taylor also played for the Middlesex county team and helped them reach the semi-final of the 1981-82 County Championship.